bullenweg/bullenweg.github.io/README.md

 > WordPress.com will give you a free year of any plan they offer, and donate 5% of your purchase price to the WordPress Foundation.

 The WordPress Foundation has zero involvement in the development of WordPress and zero involvement in the hosting of WordPress.org; WordPress.com's donation to the WordPress Foundation is Matt shuffling money from one of his pockets to another of his pockets.
+Once again, Matt demonstrates the nature of Automattic's investment in WordPress is far from altruistic.

 ### 2024-10-16